Artumi-Systems-Ltd/markdown-docs-builder/README.md

 2. Place your `.md` and `.dot` files in the project directory.

+3. Run `make` in the directory.
+The `Makefile` contains the rules that will then convert the .md and .dot files to make complete documents.

 ### Markers for Stripping Text

 In your Markdown files, use the following markers to define sections that should be stripped out before conversion: